prudhviy/wayne_state_grading/README.md

-Few utilities I use to automate grading of cources
+Few utilities I use to automate grading of courses